voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 # Moving to the v3 API

 We have made a lot of changes to the VoiceBase API to improve readability and usability by our customers.
 If you are accustomed to using the version 2 API, there are some changes you will need to be aware of as you create code for the VoiceBase API version 3.
+For a sample of the v3 API data format, review the [media](/data-formats/media.rst)

 ## Changes to Defaults